 My Brioche Buns Deflated: The number one reason for deflated brioche is from overproofing!
 Either your water was TOO warm initially (which casuses the yeast to proof much too quickly), the area where your bread was left to rise was TOO warm (and this makes it rise MUCH quicker), OR finally, if you cut into your bread buns when they were still hot (after baking) this will ALSO cause deflation.

 My Brioche Buns Were Rubbery and Not Soft: This can be caused by a few things.
 Most likely, your dough was NOT kneaded enough.
-You need to really develop the gluten with long and SLOW kneading to get that airy soft interior texture.
-The second reason, is you SHAPED them differently than I did!
-Shaping on these, requires building moderate tension in the dough (watch my shaping video please!) to get a softer and more open crumb structure!
+You need to really develop the gluten with long and very SLOW kneading to get that airy soft interior texture.
+The second reason, is you may have SHAPED them differently than I did!
+Shaping on these, requires building moderate tension in the dough (watch my shaping in the recipe video please!) to get a softer and more open crumb structure!
 Further, Did you use a scale to measure your ingredients?
 If not, it’s possible that you added too much of the low carb flours from measuring inconsistencies – It’s best to WEIGH your ingredients with a scale!
-Lastly, did you use a different brand on any of the ingredients I listed in my post above?
+Did you use a different brand on any of the ingredients I listed in my post above?
 This would definitely be a culprit as well.
+Lupin Flour is VERY absorbant so not measuring with a scale or using a different brand will likely yield different results!!!

 Please don’t hesitate to contact me or leave a comment below the recipe if you have any other issues, questions or concerns!!!